 5TH DAY - You will be reminded of the seriousness of your late payment and the obligations you have to pay your rent on time.
 The owner will be updated as to the situation.

-7TH DAY – A further email will be sent to all tenants prompting rental payment, at this point, we will be seeking instructions from the Owner to
+7TH DAY – A further email will be sent to all renters prompting rental payment, at this point, we will be seeking instructions from the Owner to

 issue a Notice to Vacate for rental arrears, which seriously affects your long term rental history, not only with our office but all agencies.

-9TH DAY– Reminder SMS to all tenants and further update to the Owner.
+9TH DAY– Reminder SMS to all renters and further update to the Owner.

 11TH DAY - This is the final reminder that you are approaching 14 days in arrears.